 Don't judge a book by its cover

-This book came highly recommended by our local independent book store – well written and heart warming.
 The cover claims it’s gripping, powerful, big hearted and beautifully written .
-Surely a winning choice for our Hussies?

 We met to discuss this at The Queens Head in Great Whittington, a small village near Hadrian's Wall.
 This venue is a Chinese Restaurant housed in a quintessential, stone built, village pub.
 The staff were friendly and eager to please with their extensive menu but the quality of the food was inconsistent.
 The duck in cointreau sauce was excellent but other dishes were rather bland - bring out the soy sauce.
 Over Chinese tea - apparently the milkman was ill so there was no milk for coffee - the Hussies took out their reading guns to shoot down their latest read.